greenelab/deep-review/manuscript.md

 Many machine learning approaches to PPI have focused on text mining the literature [@xEQI6dXW; @TNHJioqT], but these approaches can fail to capture context-specific interactions, motivating *de novo* PPI prediction.
 Early *de novo* prediction approaches used a variety of statistical and machine learning tools on structural and sequential data, sometimes with reference to the existing body of protein structure knowledge.
-In the context of PPIs — as in other domains — deep learning shows promise both for exceeding current predictive performance and for circumventing limitations from which other approaches suffer.
+In the context of PPIs---as in other domains---deep learning shows promise both for exceeding current predictive performance and for circumventing limitations from which other approaches suffer.

 One of the key difficulties in applying deep learning techniques to binding prediction is the task of representing peptide and protein sequences in a meaningful way.
 DeepPPI [@rVgq22nD] made PPI predictions from a set of sequence and composition protein descriptors using a two-stage deep neural network that trained two subnetworks for each protein and combined them into a single network.